10 Money Mistakes That Are Scarier Than Halloween

 How to avoid it:

-Though the regulation help reduce credit card debt in Malaysia, most people, even those earning more than RM36,000 fall into the infamous credit card debt pit.
+Though the regulation helped reduce credit card debt in Malaysia, most people, even those earning more than RM36,000 fall into the infamous credit card debt pit.
 Remember, regardless of how attractive the cashback or reward seem to be, it will be meaningless if you miss your credit card payment, due to the steep credit card interest rate.

 Missing a payment can lead to your balance snowballing to an amount that is no longer manageable.
 Try to pay your credit cards off every month.
 If you already have a credit card balance and is struggling to pay it off, consider balance transfer.